Can Watermarks Survive Translation? On the Cross-lingual Consistency of Text Watermark for Large Language Models: Cross-lingual Consistency of Text Watermark

 \subsection{Definition}

-We define cross-lingual consistency as the ability of a watermark, embedded in a text produced by an LLM, to retain its strength after the text is translated into another language.
-We represent the original strength of the watermark as a random variable, denoted by $S$ (\cref{sec:appendix-watermark-strength-score}), and its strength after translation as $\hat{S}$.
+We define cross-lingual consistency as the ability of a text watermark to retain its strength after the text is translated into another language.
+We represent the original strength of the watermark as a random variable, denoted by $S$ (\cref{sec:details-of-watermarking-methods}), and its strength after translation as $\hat{S}$.
 To quantitatively assess this consistency, we employ the following two metrics.

 \paragraph{Pearson Correlation Coefficient (PCC)} We use PCC to assess linear correlation between $S$ and $\hat{S}$:

 where $\text{cov}(S, \hat{S})$ is the covariance and $\sigma_{S}$ and $\sigma_{\hat{S}}$ are the standard deviations.
 A PCC value close to $1$ suggests consistent trends in watermark strengths across languages.